tpasson/sw-go-logger-lib/README.md

 ```

 NOTE: The order you choose with `LogFormat` will be strictly kept!

+You can decide in the options whether the logger information should be printed to STDOUT `OutputToStdout: true` and also to the file `OutputToFile: true`.
+By standard both option items are `false` if you do not specify it explicitely.

 * You can create one or more (be sure to choose different log files then) logger objects in your project and pass it's reference to your modules.